petter-holmberg/elements/README.md

 For `search_if`, a match is defined as the first element `x` for which the given predicate is true.
 For `search_not`, a match is defined as the first element `y` for which the given predicate is false.

-`search_unguarded`, `search_not_unguarded`, `search_if_unguarded`, and `search_if_not_unguarded` are variations of the functions above that assume an element satisfying the applied predicate is known to exist in the given range.
+`search_unguarded`, `search_not_unguarded`, `search_if_unguarded`, and `search_if_not_unguarded` are variations of the functions above that assume an element satisfying the applied predicate is known to exist in the given range (which necessarily is nonempty).
 They take a position to the first element to be tested instead of a range as they don't need to check for the limit of the range at each iteration.
+Iteration is faster because the end of the range doesn't need to be checked.

+`search_guarded`, `search_not_guarded`, `search_if_guarded`, and `search_if_not_guarded` are variations of the functions above that temporarily put a `sentinel` value at the last position of the range, to enable search nearly as fast as for the unguarded variations.
+They require the range to be `Mutable` and take the last position of the range instead of its limit. `search_not_guarded`, `search_if_guarded`, and `search_if_not_guarded` also take a sentinel value to be used to ensure termination.

+assume an element satisfying the applied predicate is known to exist in the given range.
+They take a position to the first element to be tested instead of a range as they don't need to check for the limit of the range at each iteration.

 `search_match` and `search_mismatch` take two loadable ranges and an optional relation, simultaneously traversing the ranges and stopping at the first positions where a match or a mismatching element is found, respectively.
 The default relation is `equal`.

-`search_adjacent_match` and `search_adjacent_mismatch` takes a loadable range and a relation, stopping at the first position where an element and its successor satisfy the relation, or does not satisfy the relation, respectively.
+`search_adjacent_match` and `search_adjacent_mismatch` take a loadable range and a relation, stopping at the first position where an element and its successor satisfy the relation, or does not satisfy the relation, respectively.
 The default relation is `equal`.

 ### Subsequence search